masluse/ChatApplicationClient/README.md

 ## Functionality

-- Accepts connections from multiple clients via sockets.
+- Connects to the chat server via a socket.
+- Reads the username input from the user and prepends it to all sent messages.
-- Receives messages from clients and distributes them to all connected clients.
+- Receives messages from the server and prints them to the console.
-- Removes clients when they disconnect.
+- Sends messages to the server which are then distributed to all connected clients.

 ## License